 What are the SCCM CMG & CDP Prerequisites

-We have presented CDP and CMG prerequisites except certs in a table format so that it will be easy to understand.
-SCCM CMG & CDP cert requirements are same and I’ve covered this in the following section.
+We have presented CDP and CMG prerequisites except for certs in a table format so that it will be easy to understand.
+SCCM CMG & CDP cert requirements are the same, and I’ve covered this in the following section.

 |Cloud Distribution Point (CDP)||Cloud Management Gateway (CMG)|